-Environmental problems including an intensive investigation of selected topics.
+Research in engineering.
+Maximum credit six units applicable on a master's degree.
 798. (298.)
 Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
 Individual study.
-Three units maximum credit.
+Maximum credit three units.
 799A.
 (299.)
-Thesis or Project (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to Preparation of a project or thesis for the master's degree.
+Thesis or Project (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Preparation of a project or thesis for the master's degree.
 799B.
 Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.
-FAMILY STUDIES AND CONSUMER SCIENCES GENERAL INFORMATION Family Studies and Consumer Sciences, in the College of Professional Studies, offers graduate study leading to the Master of Science degree in Home Economics.
-ADMISSION TO GRADUATE STUDY All students must satisfy the general requirements for admission to the University with classified graduate standing as described in Part Three of this bulletin.
+Family Studies and Consumer Sciences General Information Family Studies and Consumer Sciences, in the College of Professional Studies, offers graduate study leading to the Master of Science degree in Home Economics.
+Admission to Graduate Study All students must satisfy the general requirements for admission to the University with classified graduate standing as described in Part Four of this catalog.
 In addition, the student must have a bachelor's degree in home economics, or a related field, and meet the prerequisites of the courses selected.
-If a student's undergraduate preparation is deemed insufficient, the student will be required to complete specified courses in addition to the minimum of 30 units required for the master's degree in Home Economics: ADVANCEMENT TO CANDIDACY All students must satisfy the general requirements for advancement to candidacy, as described in Part Three of this bulletin.
-SPECIFIC REQUIREMENTS FOR THE MASTER OF SCIENCE DEGREE IN HOME ECONOMICS In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Threee of this bulletin, the student must complete a graduate program of at least 30 units which includes at least 24 units from courses listed below as acceptable on master's degree programs in home economics, of which at least 15 units must be in 600- and 700-numbered courses in home economics, including Family Studies and Consumer Sciences 790, Bibliography and Methods of Research, and Family Studies and Consumer Sciences 799A, Thesis.
-ASSISTANTSHIPS Graduate teaching assistantships and graduate nonteaching assistantships in home economics are available to a limited number of qualified students.
+If a student's undergraduate preparation is deemed insufficient, the student will be required to complete specified courses in addition to the minimum of 30 units required for the master's degree in Home Economics.
+Advancement to Candidacy All students must satisfy the general requirements for advancement to candidacy, as described in Part Four of this catalog.
+Specific Requirements for the Master of Science Degree in Home Economics In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Four of this catalog, the student must complete a graduate program of at least 30 units which includes at least 24 units from courses listed below as acceptable on master's degree programs in home economics, of which at least 15 units must be in 600- and 700-numbered courses in family studies and consumer sciences, including Family Studies and Consumer Sciences 790, Research Methods, and Family Studies and Consumer Sciences 799A, Thesis.
+Assistantships Graduate teaching assistantships and graduate nonteaching assistantships in home economics are available to a limited number of qualified students.
 Application blanks and additional information may be secured from the Director, Family Studies and Consumer Sciences.
-FACULTY Director, Family Studies and Consumer Sciences: D. M. Fulcomer Graduate Adviser: D. M. Fulcomer Credential Adviser: K. J. Martin Professors: Cannon, Fulcomer, Somerville, Warmer Associate Professors: Anderson, Gunning, Milne, Price Assistant Professors: Dickerson, Hambleton, Hewes, Kwallek, Martin, K. J., Martin, M., Ross, Schupp COURSES ACCEPTABLE ON MASTER'S DEGREE PROGRAMS IN HOME ECONOMICS UPPER DIVISION COURSES 507.
-Processing Food and Nutrition Data (3) 508.
-(108.)
-Advanced Food Systems Management (3) 510.
-Nutrition and Community Health (3) 518.
-(118.)
-Clothing Design: Flat Pattern (3) 519.
-(119.)
-Textile Analysis and Testing (3) 520.
-(120.)
-Clothing and Human Behavior (3) 521.
-(121.)
-Clothing Design: Draping (3) 522.
-(122.)
-Clothing Design: Draping (3) 536.
-(124.)
-Clothing Design: Historical Influences (3) 536.
-(136.)
-Family Study (3) Family Relationships in Literature (3) 545.
-(145.)
-Family Housing (3) 546.
-Environmental Factors of Housing (3) 553 (153.)
-Supervised Field Work in Home Management (3) 570.
-(170.)
-Human Development: Infancy (3) 575.
-(175.)
-The Nursery School Program (3) 575L.
-(175L.)
-Laboratory Experiences in Nursery School (1-4) 577.
-(177.)
-Administration and Supervision in Nursery Schools (3) 579.
-(179.)
-Advanced Child Study (3) 584.
-Occupational Home Economics Programs (3) 590.
-(190.)
-Advanced Studies in Family Studies and Consumer Sciences (2-6) GRADUATE COURSES Foods and Nutrition 600.
-(200.)
-Seminar: Foods and Nutrition (3) Prerequisites: Family Studies and Consumer Sciences 401 and 402.
-An intensive study of research in technological advances in the fields of foods and nutrition, with emphasis on professional organizations and ethical procedures.
-603. (203.)
-Advanced Readings in Food Technology (3) Prerequisite: Family Studies and Consumer Sciences 401.
-Reading and analysis of selected research in food technology.
-605. (205.)
-Assay for Nutrients in Foodstuffs and Tissues (3) Two lectures and three hours of laboratory.
+Faculty Director, Family Studies and Consumer Sciences: D. M. Fulcomer Graduate Adviser: D. M. Fulcomer Credential Adviser: K. J. Martin Professors: Cannon, Fulcomer, Warmer Associate Professors: Anderson, Gunning, Josephson, Milne, Price Assistant Professors: Dickerson, Hewes, Kwallek, Martin, Ross, Schupp UPPER DIVISION COURSES 507.
+Processing Food and Nutrition Data (3) II One lecture and six hours of laboratory.
+Prerequisites: Family Studies and Consumer Sciences 402A and 403.
+Application of computer logic to food service management, diet planning and analysis.
+508. (108.)
+Advanced Food Systems Management (3) II Prerequisite: Family Studies and Consumer Sciences 404.
+Analysis of current topics in food systems management.
+Application of management principles in individual special projects.
+510. Nutrition and Community Health (3) Irregular Two lectures and three hours of laboratory.